AliChahbandar/PlatformShooterGame/README.md

 Platform Shooter Game

 Dive into the thrilling world of the Platform Shooter Game!
-This Unity-based project offers an action-packed experience where you'll engage in intense battles, navigate challenging levels, and face off against AI opponents.
+This Pygame-based project offers an action-packed experience where you'll engage in intense battles, navigate challenging levels, and face off against AI opponents.

 ## Features